|MASTERS OF HORROR

 That something is Angelique Burcell (Caitlin Wachs), who is on the run from something when, in her fear, she runs across a backwoods road and almost gets pasted by a car.

-Alex and Kim take Angelique to the nearest Women's Health clinic to ake sure that she is all right.
+Alex and Kim take Angelique to the nearest Women's Health clinic to make sure that she is all right.
 Once inside, they are confronted by someone and something that puts the entire clinic on high alert.
 Pro-Lifer, Dwayne Burcell (Ron Perlman: ALIEN: RESURRECTION, THE SHAFT, BLADE II, STAR TREK: NEMESIS, HELLBOY) has a court order to stay at least 500 feet away from the Women's Clinic, which is, of course, an abortion clinic.
 Whatever it was that Dwayne did the last time, the folks who work at the clinic are deathly afraid of him returning.
-And that's the big problem you see, because as it turns out, Angelique Burcell is Dwayne's daughter - and he wants her back.
+And that's the big problem you see because as it turns out, Angelique Burcell is Dwayne's daughter - and he wants her back.

 Things don't get any better when, instead of calling the cops to enforce the law, Alex goes outside and, standing with a closed chain link gate between them, he taunts Dwayne by accusing the man of raping his own child.
 Not the smartest thing to do at an abortion clinic out in the middle of nowhere.
 Dwayne, who is just ca-razy about God and already proven unstable and dangerous, goes right over the edge after Alex spouts this bit of stupidity.

 John Carpenter wanted Dwayne to be heroic.
-The majority of people who are against abortion aren't egotistical self-praising heroes like that sniper nutjob whom I refuse to mention.
+The majority of people who are against abortion aren't egotistical self-praising heroes like that Beltway sniper nutjob whom I refuse to mention.
 Dwane is a brave man who is willing to both kill and die to save his daughter.
 He won't kill anyone if he doesn't have to, but he will not allow his daughter to be used by people he sees as evil.
 Heroes aren't always necessarily good, as anyone who has ever read Greek mythology can attest^, but they are committed and, in their own way noble even if wrong.

 Dr. Keifer (Bill Dow: THE FLY II) has tussled with Dwayne before (hence the court order) and whatever happened, Keifer is ready for Dwayne this second time.
 He has guns and even a bullet proof vest.
 He is ready to step into danger, even death - as much as the idea terrifies him - to protect the staff and the patients of his clinic.